QuantumsSources/selfhex/README.md

 > [!important]
 > Currently, due to _heavy, unsupervised_ usage of `termios` and `tty`, selfhex only works on Linux!
-> This will remain in the foreseeable future.
+> This limitation is expected to stay for the foreseeable future.
 > Sorry, not sorry, Windows people. </3

 ## Features